Mari language: Conjugation

 Morphologically, conjugation follows three tenses and three moods in Meadow Mari.

 Conjugation types

 In Meadow Mari, verbs can conjugate according to two conjugation types.
 These differ from each other in all forms but the infinitive and the third-person plural of the imperative.
-Unfortunately, the infinitive is the form denoted in dictionaries and word lists.
-It is, thus, necessary to either mark verb infinitives by their conjugation type in word lists, or to include a form in which the conjugation class is visible—usually, the first-person singular present, which ends in -ам (or -ям) for verbs in the first category, and in -ем (or -эм) for second-type verbs.
+As the infinitive is the form denoted in dictionaries and word lists, it is thus necessary to either mark verb infinitives by their conjugation type in word lists, or to include a form in which the conjugation class is visible—usually, the first-person singular present, which ends in -ам (or -ям) for verbs in the first category, and in -ем (or -эм) for second-type verbs.

 Literary Meadow Mari has only two irregular verbs, the 'negative verb' and the word for 'to be'.

 Like nouns, nonfinite verb forms can also take person suffixes, reflecting the subject or possessor.

 Tense

 The three tenses of Mari verbs are: